-House expected to vote on updated anti-Semitism resolution today, after Dem infighting
+Pelosi says House will vote on all ‘forms of hatred,’ but resolution won't address Omar after party uproar

 ILHAN OMAR DUCKS QUESTIONS AMID DRAMA OVER ANTI-SEMITISM RESOLUTION

-By the same token, Fox is told Democrats are also concerned about making “a martyr” out of Omar if they don’t address some of her controversial comments.
+Yet Fox News is told Democrats are also concerned about making “a martyr” out of Omar if they don’t address some of her controversial comments.

 Pelosi, for her part, was stunned by criticism among some Democratic members who complained they weren’t informed in detail about the resolution; freshman Rep. Jahana Hayes, D-Conn., for example, asserted the Democratic leadership team failed in its duty to inform members about the resolution's details.